MarkNgendo/Advertising-analysis-in-R/README.md

 ## Objectives
 ### Overall Objectives
-*To identify the individuals that are most likely to click on the client’s ads
+* To identify the individuals that are most likely to click on the client’s ads

 ### Specific Objectives
 * To identify the blog’s key demographic in terms of age group, gender and country of origin.
 * To examine the relationship between time spent on the blog and daily internet usage when it comes to clicking on ads.

-## Recommendations
+## Conclusions
 From the above analysis, the following points stand out:

 * The demographic of the Blogger consists of: